ukrishnas/LPSharp/LPSharp/README.md

 ```

 Create a solver with the `set-solver -create`.
 The argument is the solver type
-(supported values are `GLOP` with future support for `CLP` and `MSF`).
-The
+(supported values are `GLOP` and `CLP`).
+The solver can be accessed using the
-solver can be accessed using the key defined by `-key`.
-The `-default` option
+key defined by `-key`.
+The `-default` option means this will be the solver used
-means this will be the solver used in future `invoke-solver` commands if no key
+in future `invoke-solver` commands if no key is given.
-is given.
 ```
+LPSharp> set-solver -create CLP -key clp
 LPSharp> set-solver -create GLOP -key glop -default
 ```